Dendrotoxin: Biologically important residues

 Many studies have attempted to identify which amino acid residues are important for binding activity of dendrotoxins to their potassium channel targets.
-Harvey et al. used residue-specific modifications to identify positively charged residues that were crucial to the blocking activity of dendrotoxin-I. They reported that acetylation of Lys5 near the N-terminal region and Lys29 in the beta-turn region led to substantial decreases in DTX-I binding affinity.
+Harvey et al. used residue-specific modifications to identify positively charged residues that were crucial to the blocking activity of dendrotoxin-I (DTX-I).
+They reported that acetylation of Lys5 near the N-terminal region and Lys29 in the β-turn region led to substantial decreases in DTX-I binding affinity.
 Similar results have been shown with dendrotoxin-K using site-directed mutagenesis to substitute positively charged lysine and arginine residues to neutral alanines.
 These results, along with many others, have implicated that the positively charged lysines in the N-terminal half, particularly Lys5 in the 310-helix, play a very important role in the dendrotoxin binding to their potassium channel targets.
 The lysine residues in the β-turn region has provided more confounding results, appearing to be biologically critical in some dendrotoxin homologues and not necessary for others.
-Furthermore, mutation of the entire lysine triplet (K28-K29-K30) to Ala-Ala-Gly in alpha-DTX resulted in very little change in biological activity.
+Furthermore, mutation of the entire lysine triplet (K28-K29-K30) to Ala-Ala-Gly in α-DTX resulted in very little change in biological activity.

-There is a general agreement that the conserved lysine residue near the N-terminus (Lys5 in alpha-DTX) is crucial for the biological activity of all dendrotoxins, while additional residues, such as those in the beta-turn region, might play a role in dendrotoxin specificity by mediating the interactions of individual toxins to their individual target sites.
+There is a general agreement that the conserved lysine residue near the N-terminus (Lys5 in α-DTX) is crucial for the biological activity of all dendrotoxins, while additional residues, such as those in the beta-turn region, might play a role in dendrotoxin specificity by mediating the interactions of individual toxins to their individual target sites.
 This not only helps explain the stringent specificity of some dendrotoxins for different subtypes of voltage-gated K+ channels, but also accounts for differences in the potency of dendrotoxins for common K+ channels.
-For example, Wang et al. showed that the interaction of dendrotoxin-K with KV1.1 is mediated by its lysine residues in both the N-terminus and the β-turn region, while alpha-dendrotoxin appears to interact with its target solely through the N-terminus.
-This less expansive interactive domain may help explain why alpha-dendrotoxin is less discriminative while dendrotoxin-K is strictly selective for KV1.1.
+For example, Wang et al. showed that the interaction of dendrotoxin-K with KV1.1 is mediated by its lysine residues in both the N-terminus and the β-turn region, while α-DTX appears to interact with its target solely through the N-terminus.
+This less expansive interactive domain may help explain why α-DTX is less discriminative while dendrotoxin-K is strictly selective for KV1.1.